SNAP (programming language)

-SNAP, short for Stylized, Natural, Procedural, is an educational programming language designed by Michael Barnett while working at RCA in 1968 and later used at Columbia University to teach programming in the humanities.
+SNAP, short for Stylized, Natural, and Procedural, is an educational programming language designed by Michael Barnett while working at RCA in 1968 and later used at Columbia University to teach programming in the humanities.
 It is an imperative programming language, like many languages of the 1960s, but was deliberately verbose, attempting to look more like conversational English in the fashion of HyperText and later languages.
 Unlike other educational languages of the era, SNAP was not intended to be interactive and was designed to be programmed via punch cards.
 To save cards, multiple period-separated statements could be written on every card, so the resulting code often looked like a single paragraph.

 History

 In 1964, Michael Barnett joined RCA's newly-formed Graphic Systems Division which had been formed to commercialize the photo-typesetting technology they had licensed from Rudolf Hell.
 Originally known as Digiset, RCA sold the systems under the name Videocomp.
 About 50 Videocomp systems were sold over its history.

 In 1964 and 1965, Barnett developed a page description language known as PAGE-1 to write programs that resulted in Videocomp output, similar to the way the later PostScript language produces pages on laser printers.
 One of the early applications of this system was to publish Social Sciences Index by the H. W. Wilson Company.

 This led to Barnett's interest in the social sciences and his increasing interactions with H. W. Wilson and Columbia University's humanities department.
 Barnett took a position at H. W. Wilson in 1969.
 He had also started to teach courses on library automation at the Columbia School of Library Service, and in 1970, computer programming in the humanities.
 He joined the Columbia faculty full-time in 1975.

 The first version of SNAP was written by William Ruhsam of RCA in FORTRAN IV for the RCA Spectra 70, although a version for the IBM 360 in OS-360 was also produced. some time in 1967 or 1968.
 The language generated a fair amount of comment, especially in the early 1970s, but appears to have had little direct influence on later languages.